 This research has been supported by the Leverhulme Trust, the National Science Foundation, the Natural Environment Research Council,the European Comission (IRG), and the Grantham Institute for Climate Change.

-Check out some of our results on dynamic intermediate circulation in the deglacial North Atlantic and first results on Pb isotopes in Southern Ocean deep-sea corals.
+Check out some of our results on dynamic intermediate circulation in the deglacial North Atlantic, Holocene expansion of Pacific deep water, and sea-ice control on deglacial lower cell circulation in the Southern Ocean.

 3) Marine Biogeochemical Cycles of Trace Elements and Their Isotopes